Taiwrash/deskrhythm-wellbeing-assistant/README.md

 Build a “DeskRhythm”

-Create a small personal app for people who sit in front of a computer for long hours that helps them listen to their body, not just the clock.
+Create a small personal app for people who sit in front for long hours that helps them listen to their body, not just the clock and privacy first

 The tool should: